 EVL networking in a nutshell

-EVL features a simple network stack which currently implements the UDP protocol from the PF_INET domain (aka IPv4), and raw ethernet datagrams over sockets from the PF_PACKET domain, both over an ethernet medium.
-This provides datagram-oriented networking support to applications with real-time communication requirements.
+EVL features a simple network stack which currently implements the UDP protocol from the PF_INET domain (IPv4), and raw ethernet datagrams from the PF_PACKET domain, both over an ethernet medium.
+This provides datagram-oriented networking support to applications with real-time communication requirements, through the common networking device infrastructure.
+Out-of-band communication happens via out-of-band network ports as provided by Dovetail.

 Redirecting the ingress traffic to EVL